Uncomplicating SEO: 6 Business Principles Followed By High Ranking Retailers

 Google can look at all the above metrics and know how much you care about the experience of its users who visit your website.
 If you don’t treat them right, Google will not send its visitors to you again, which means your website will always be outranked by your competitors who’re doing a better job than you, in terms providing a better user experience.

 More mature doesn’t always mean more complicated.
-With Google’s maturity today as a Search service, the process of Search Engine Optimization is no more a dark art; it’s just about sticking to basics of marketing and business management.
+With Google’s maturity today as a Search service, the process of Search Engine Optimization is no more a dark art; it’s just about sticking to the basics of marketing and business management.
 Something as simple as treating your customers nicely on your website will take care of your SEO.

 Google is on your side.
 With Google Webmaster tool and Analytics, it is sharing all the data you need to improve your organic presence.
 Now it’s on you whether and how you use this data.